salylgw/gammath_spot/index.md

 # Investment blog
 If you want to see a real example of how output of this tool is being used then checkout [DIY Investment blog](https://www.gammathworks.com/diy-investment-blog).

-# Report Issues
+# Questions
-If you run into any problem then please contact us using the <https://www.gammathworks.com> contact page.
-You can also purchase technical support at <https://www.gammathworks.com/plans-pricing>.
+If you have any questions, then please contact me using this [form](https://www.gammathworks.com/contact).

 # Happy SPOTing!
 *Note: This version of Gammath SPOT is free and open source.
 If you would like to contribute to this project through your expertise in Python and/or world of finance then please contact us using the <https://www.gammathworks.com> contact page indicating your area of interest and expertise</u><u></u>*